tioui/Vim_Eiffel_IDE/README.md

 * Autocompletion for classes

 ***
-	You have to assign a keyboard shortcut like this:
+	You have to assign a keyboard shortcut like this (see the file: autoload/eiffelide.vim):
 ```
 	inoremap <C-G> <esc>:call eiffelide#StartClassCompletion()<cr>
 ```